firyalff/mailService/README.md

 # Node MailService

 Worker based mail sender using node js and react.
-MailService automatically switch mail provider when the worker fail to complete mail sending task.
+MailService automatically switch mail provider when the worker fail to complete mail sending task while using one mail service API.

 ## Installation